How Ford Could Rise To Over $13

 Value

-While many observers have argued that its stock is dirt cheap based on price-to-earnings multiples, as well as based on a commonly used metric such as enterprise value-to-ebitda, these trading multiples do not provide much help when it comes to bottom fishing for value in cyclical industries, in my experience.
+While many observers have argued that its stock is dirt cheap based on price-to-earnings multiples, as well as based on a commonly used metric such as enterprise value-to-EBITDA, these trading multiples do not provide much help when it comes to bottom fishing for value in cyclical industries, in my experience.

 That's particularly true in Ford's case, given its mix of industrial and financial assets.